2003scape/rsc-client/README.md

 ## install

-    npm install @2003scape/rsc-client
+    $ npm install @2003scape/rsc-client

 ## usage
+after making modifications to `./src/`, run `$ npm run build-dev`.

-the `dist/` directory contains everything you need to use the client. run `npm start` to start a simple HTTP server http://localhost:1337. you may put optional arguments into the hash of the URL:
+the `./dist/` directory contains everything you need to use the client. run `$ npm start` to start a simple HTTP server at http://localhost:1337. you may put optional arguments into the hash of the URL:

     http://localhost:1337/index.html#members,127.0.0.1,43595